tlverse/causalglm/README.md

 By specifying lower dimensional formulas, marginal structural models for the hazard ratio can also be learned.

-We note the causal interpretation of this hazard is questionable.
+We note the causal interpretation of this hazard estimand may be questionable.
+See the discussion paper, "The Hazard of Hazard Ratios", Hernan, 2010: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3653612/.

 ## Semiparametric inference for high dimensional generalized linear models with causalGLMnet (the LASSO): CATE, OR, and RR
 For high dimensional W, you can use the wrapper function `causalGLMnet` which runs `causalGLM` using a custom glmnet-LASSO learner for estimation.
 This allows for robust and fast estimation in high dimensional settings where conventional machine-learning algorithms may struggle.
 Cross-fitting can be performed to reduce bias.
 This method can be viewed as an adaptive version of "glm" in that confounders/variables to adjust for are adaptively selected using the LASSO, while still allowing for asymptotically correct post-selection inference.